oleite/hShadertoy/README.md

 - fix video/volume parameter mismatch

 ### HDA
-- optimize. currently evaluates the full graph even if buffer shaders are not used.
+- Optimize. currently evaluates the full graph even if buffer shaders are not used.
 - Pack remaining cubemaps
 - Pack volumes